Crisis in Six Scenes

 Crisis in Six Scenes is an American comedy television miniseries written and directed by Woody Allen for Amazon Studios.
 Allen wrote and directed six episodes for the half-hour series.

 The series premiered on Amazon Prime Video on September 30, 2016, to generally unfavorable reviews.

+Plot

+In 1960s, a middle class suburban family is visited by a mysterious visitor who turns their household upside down.